Respirology journal covers

 • Be responsible for the overall financial management of the Congress

-• Work closely with the Congress Organising Company
+• Work closely with the Professional Congress Organiser

-7.6 Congress Organising Company: A congress organising company (COC) will be appointed by the Executive Committee of the Society on the recommendation of the Local Congress Committee.
-The recommendation will be made on the basis of a proven track record of organising medical meetings, a strong local presence in the city of the proposed Congress, and a competitive cost structure for the meeting.
-The COC will liaise with the Local Congress Committee to arrange venues, accommodation and travel arrangements.
-The COC with input from the Local Congress Committee will develop a social and accompanying persons program.
-The COC will also confer with sponsors and exhibitors about suitable allocation and cost of exhibits.
+7.6 Professional Congress Organiser: A Professional Congress Organiser (PCO) is appointed by the Executive Committee on the recommendation of the Local Congress Committee.
+The recommendation is made on the basis of a proven track record of organising medical meetings, a strong local presence in the city of the proposed Congress, and a competitive cost structure for the meeting.
+The PCO liaises with the Local Congress Committee to arrange venues, accommodation and travel arrangements.
+The PCO, with input from the Local Congress Committee, develops a social and accompanying persons programme.
+The PCO also confers with sponsors and exhibitors about suitable allocation and cost of exhibits.

 Back to Top